Breathe Carolina discography

 Breathe Carolina is an American electronic dance music duo, formed in Denver, Colorado, in 2007.
-They have released five studio albums, eleven extended plays and seventy-six singles.
-Their debut studio album, It's Classy, Not Classic was released on September 16, 2008 and peaked at No. 186 on the Billboard 200.
-Their second studio album, Hello Fascination was released on August 18, 2009 and peaked at No. 43 on the Billboard 200.
-Their third studio album, Hell Is What You Make It was released on July 12, 2011 and peaked at No. 42 selling 64,000 copies to date.
-Their fourth studio album, Savages was released on April 15, 2014 and peaked at No. 22 on the Billboard 200.
+They have released five studio albums, eleven extended plays and seventy-nine singles.
+Their debut studio album, It's Classy, Not Classic was released on September 16, 2008, and peaked at No. 186 on the Billboard 200.
+Their second studio album, Hello Fascination was released on August 18, 2009, and peaked at No. 43 on the Billboard 200.
+Their third studio album, Hell Is What You Make It was released on July 12, 2011, and peaked at No. 42, selling 64,000 copies to date.
+Their fourth studio album, Savages was released on April 15, 2014, and peaked at No. 22 on the Billboard 200.
+The album also topped the US Top Dance Albums chart.
 Their fifth studio album, Deadthealbum was released on November 15, 2019.

 They released a cover of Jay Sean's "Down" for the Punk Goes Pop Volume 03. album.
 The song peaked at No. 31 on the Billboard Rock Digital Song Sales chart.
-Their breakout hit "Blackout" was released on June 14, 2011.
-The song peaked at No. 32 on the Billboard Hot 100 and was certified platinum in the US.
+The album's lead single from Hell Is What You Make It and their breakout hit "Blackout" was released on June 14, 2011.
+The song peaked at No. 32 on the Billboard Hot 100 and was certified Platinum by the Recording Industry Association of America.
+Additionally, "Hit and Run", "Savages", "Bang It Out" and "Stars & Moon" have reached the Billboard Dance Songs charts.